gouverneurp/eVAS/README.md

 # Build executables

-Just run the appropriate scripts to build the executables.
+If you want to build standalone executables based on your own custom code, please run the following script for your operating system.
 The scripts themselves use _pyinstaller_ internally.
 Cross-platform building is not supported, so if you want to build the Windows application, run it on Windows.

 For Windows use the [create_vas_exe.ps1](scripts/create_vas_exe.ps1) script:
 ```bash